dart-lang/site-www/src/content/resources/glossary.md

 Subclass relations are a subset of subtype relations.
 When the documentation says "`S` must be a subtype of `T`", it's fine for `S` to be a subclass of `T`.
 However, the converse is not true: not all subtypes are subclasses.
 See the [subtype](#subtype) entry for more information.

 ## Subtype

-A _subtype_ relation is where a value of a certain type can be substituted where the value of another type is expected.
+A _subtype_ relation is where a value of a certain type is substitutable where the value of another type, the supertype, is expected.
-For example, if `S` is a subtype of `T`, then a *value* of type `S` can be substituted where a value of type `T` is expected.
+For example, if `S` is a subtype of `T`, then you can substitute a value of type `S` where a value of type `T` is expected.

 A subtype supports all of the operations of its supertype (and possibly some extra operations).
-In practice, this means that the value of a subtype can be assigned to any location expecting the supertype, and all of the methods of the supertype are available on the subtype.
+In practice, this means you can assign the value of a subtype to any location expecting the supertype, and all of the methods of the supertype are available on the subtype.